 Jaipur, India

-Jaipur is a city in Rajasthan that is on a well trodden backpacker path.
-While you are in the region taking camel safaris and visiting ancient forts, why not invest a little cash in having some clothing tailor-made?
+Jaipur is a city in Rajasthan that is on a well-trodden backpacker path.
+While taking camel safaris and visiting ancient forts in the region, why not invest a little cash in having some tailor-made clothing?

-This is exactly what I expect to do when I am in Japiur this December as I’ve been reliably informed by many Indians that this is the place to grab a well-made bargain.
+This is precisely what I expect to do in Jaipur this December, as many Indians have reliably informed me that this is the place to grab a well-made bargain.

-For guys, a Sherwani, which is a long jacket with an upturned collar, is a statement choice, while women might want to opt for a Sari or Salwar Kameez.
+For guys, a Sherwani, a long jacket with an upturned collar, is a statement choice, while women might opt for a Sari or Salwar Kameez.

 Panama City, Panama